System Number 319

 This PDP-9 was located for the RICM by Kevin Stumpf, and donated by Max Levy Autograph of Philadelphia, PA.
 A total of 445 PDP-9 systems were produced, and so far, only nine are known to have survived.

-The current locations of these nine include a PDP-9 and a PDP-9/L in California, one in Australia, one in Germany, one in Great Britain, two in France, two in Sweden and a new one #203, and of course our own, seen below.
+The current locations of these nine include a PDP-9 and a PDP-9/L in California, one in Australia that came from La Trobe University in Melbourne, one in Germany, one in Great Britain, two in France, two in Sweden and a new one #203, and of course our own, seen below.
 Parts of #209 that was delivered to Australia Iron & Steel were recently found.
 There are lots of details on the developers of the PDP-9 here.

 Apparently the design of the ROP Control Memory in PDP-9 systems caused lots of problems.
 Lichen Wang from SLAC developed an improved design that proved more reliable.
 The description is here.